-After Independence, India was struggling with drought, famine and starvation which lead to malnutrition.
-But in the past few decades, due to economic growth, abundance of crops and change in lifestyle, the country has developed another nutritional problem – obesity.
+After Independence, India was struggling with drought, famine, and starvation which lead to malnutrition.
+But in the past few decades, due to economic growth, an abundance of crops and a change in lifestyle, the country has developed another nutritional problem – obesity.

-According to the National Family Health Survey (NFHS-4), in the past 10 years the number of obese people has doubled in the country.
-As per the survey, people having Body Mass Index (BMI) more than 25 kilogram per metre square have been considered as obese.
+According to the National Family Health Survey (NFHS-4), in the past 10 years, the number of obese people has doubled in the country.
+As per the survey, people having Body Mass Index (BMI) more than 25 kilograms per metre square have been considered obese.
 The prevalence of obesity is 12.6% in women and 9.3% in men.
-In other words, more than a 100 million individuals are obese in India.
+In other words, more than 100 million individuals are obese in India.

 Obesity in India differs from the rest of the world and is marked by the ‘thin-fat phenotype’.
 This refers to a high proportion of body fat, abdominal obesity, and visceral fat.
 Obesity usually results from a combination of causes and contributing factors including:

 Genetics: The genes may affect the amount of body fat store, and where that fat is distributed.
 Genetics may also play a role in how efficiently the body converts food into energy and how the body burns calories during exercise.
 We have shifted from the problems of starvation and malnutrition to growth and abundance in just 2 to 3 decades but, unfortunately, our genes have not adopted this quick change.

 Family Lifestyle: Obesity tends to run in families.
 If one or both of the parents are obese, the risk of being obese is increased.
 That’s not just because of genetics but also because family members tend to share similar eating and activity habits, ways of thinking and behaviour.